Commitment + Clinical Leadership = Better Outcomes

 Strawberries Have Low Carb Content

 Carbohydrates are sugars that our bodies use for energy.
-An excess in carbohydrates can cause weight gain and other health issues because they raise your blood sugar levels.
-However, a healthy amount of carbohydrates are still essential for fueling your body.
+An excess of carbohydrates can cause weight gain and other health issues because they raise your blood sugar levels.
+However, a healthy amount of carbohydrates is still essential for fueling your body.

 Strawberries are low in carbohydrates, with roughly 8 grams of carbs per 1.5 ounces of strawberries.
 This is because strawberries are very high in water content.4